Popmotion/popmotion/docs/api/animation/keyframes.md

 ## Props

 - `values: number[]`: An array of numbers to animate between.
-- `duration?: number = 300`: The total duration of the animation in milliseconds.
+- `duration?: number = 300`: Total duration of animation, in milliseconds.
-- `ease?: Easing | Easing[]`: An array of easing functions for each generated tween, or a single easing function applied to all tweens.
+- `easings?: Easing | Easing[]`: An array of easing functions for each generated tween, or a single easing function applied to all tweens.
 This array should be `values.length - 1`.
 Defaults to `easeOut`.
 - `times?: number[]`: An array of numbers between `0` and `1`, representing `0` to `duration`, that represent at which point each number should be hit.
 Defaults to an array of evenly-spread durations will be calculated.
+- `elapsed?: number = 0`: Duration of animation already elapsed, in milliseconds.
+- `ease?: Easing | Vector[Easing] = easeOut`: A function, given a progress between `0` and `1`, that returns a new progress value.
+Used to affect the rate of playback across the duration of the animation.
+- `loop?: number = 0`: Number of times to loop animation on `complete`.
+- `flip?: number = 0`: Number of times to flip animation on `complete`.
+- `yoyo?: number = 0`: Number of times to reverse tween on `complete`.

 ### Tween props